THartmanOfTheRedwoods/Java-Lab-004/README.md

 **Questions to answer in the README.md via Markdown:**
 1. What happens if you invoke a value method and don’t do anything with the result; that is, if you don’t assign it to a variable or use it as part of a larger expression?
+// P. 60 makes mention of value methods, but not of consequences for not using the result.
+Google Bard/Gemini says the General Behavior has 3 possible outcomes; 1- Discarding the Value - the method executes but the value isn't stored and becomes lost.
+2- No impact on the program's core logic.
+3- Potential Performance implications, that could be negligible for simple programs or could be relevant for heavy processing work.
 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.
+// When I tried to compile this on a scratch paper class, I received the result "Operator '+' cannot be applied to 'void', 'int'"

 ---